kaenzflo/tubecam/README.md

 ## TubeCam

-# The TubeCam project is developing a new detection method for small mammals, focusing on small mustelids and dormice
+The project TubeCam is developing a new detection method for small mammals, focusing on small mustelids and dormice.

-This repository contains a Ruby on Rails based web application which is using the citizen science approach.
+This repository contains a Ruby on Rails based web application using a citizen science approach to manage the data.

-This README would normally document whatever steps are necessary to get the application up and running.
+TODO: This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover: